 -It may help him to leave a TV or radio playing whilst you are out but take care that the radio doesn’t become a signal of your departure.

-Separation anxiety is one of the most common behavioural problems presented to behaviour counsellors.
+Separation issues are one of the most common behavioural problems presented to behaviour counsellors.
+Separation Anxiety is the most severe form of separation problems and usually medication is needed in combination with behavioural modification to help.
 So, train your dog to accept that being alone sometimes is fine and that it’s no big deal when you leave, be a consistent and loving leader to your dog and separation anxiety will become a problem of the past!